cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-Since our event state has performed all actions it is ready to either transition to the next state or end workflow execution if it is an end state.
+Since our event task has performed all actions it is ready to either transition to the next task or end workflow execution if it is an end task.
-Before this happens though, the stateDataFilter is again invoked to filter this states data, specifically the "dataOutputPath" expression
+Before this happens though, the taskDataFilter is again invoked to filter this tasks data, specifically the "dataOutputPath" expression
-selects only the "finalCustomerGreeting" object to make it the data output of the state.
+selects only the "finalCustomerGreeting" object to make it the data output of the task.

-Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output) namely:
+Because our event task is also an end task, its data output becomes the final [workflow data output](#Workflow-data-output) namely:

 ```text
 "Hola John Michaels!"
 ```

 Note that in case of multiple actions with each containing an actionDataFilter, you must be careful for their results
-not to overwrite each other after actions complete and their results are added to the state data.
+not to overwrite each other after actions complete and their results are added to the task data.
-Also note that in case of parallel execution of actions, the results of only those that complete before the state
+Also note that in case of parallel execution of actions, the results of only those that complete before the task
-transitions to the next one or ends workflow execution (end state) can be considered to be added to the state data.
+transitions to the next one or ends workflow execution (end task) can be considered to be added to the task data.

 #### Workflow data output

-Once a workflow instance reaches an end state (where the "end" parameter is defined) and the workflow finishes its execution
+Once a workflow instance reaches an end task (where the "end" parameter is defined) and the workflow finishes its execution
-the data output of that result state becomes the workflow data output.
+the data output of that result task becomes the workflow data output.
 This output can be logged or indexed depending on the
 implementation details.

 In order to define the structure of expected workflow data output you can use the workflow